-While spring has hanami (flower viewing), summer has hanabi (fireworks)—and with displays that will knock your socks off in terms of animals, cartoon characters and more, you won’t be disappointed.
-Yokohama fireworks festivals may not have quite the same funds as the Tokyo ones, but it certainly comes close, with plenty of great shows to choose from.
-Plus, there’s the bonus of less high rises and slightly smaller crowds.
-So head to these festivals, set up a picnic and enjoy the incredible skylines alight with spectacular displays.
+While spring has hanami (flower viewing), summer has hanabi (fireworks or “fire flowers”)—and with displays that will knock your socks off in terms of animals, cartoon characters and more, you won’t be disappointed.
+Yokohama fireworks festivals may not have quite the same funds as the Tokyo ones, but they certainly come close, with plenty of great shows to choose from in the city.
+Plus, there’s the bonus of fewer high-rises and slightly smaller crowds.
+So head to these Yokohama summer fireworks festivals, set up a picnic and enjoy the incredible skylines alight with spectacular displays.

-Smaller scale, and outside Yokohama, yes, but a firework display on a beach is too good to turn down.
-The Kamakura fireworks display takes place at Yuigahama with plenty of good viewing spots on the beach or in Kamakura Seaside Park just behind it.
-This is a great way to end a day of exploring Kamakura or relaxing on the beach or is worth a trip of its own!
+Smaller scale, and outside Yokohama, yes, but a fireworks display on a beach is too good to turn down.
+The Kamakura fireworks display takes place at Yuigahama, with plenty of good viewing spots on the beach or in Kamakura Seaside Park just behind it.
+This is a great way to end a day of exploring Kamakura or relaxing on the beach, or is worth a trip of its own!
 The nearest station is Yuigahama or Wadazuka.
-There has been no back-up date this summer so if the weather is bad it will be canceled.
-More details on the event are available here.
+There has been no back-up date announced for this summer, so if the weather is bad, the event will be canceled.

 A demonstration of friendly rivalry, this fireworks display takes place across the Tama River between Tokyo and Kanagawa.
+As 2017 was a washout thanks to the weather, last year they decided to move it to October (because who cares about typhoons).
 Containing two shows in one as the neighboring prefectures compete with ever-growing displays, it is a great night with a brilliant atmosphere.
-The event is a popular one though and sometimes so crowded that there are size limits on your blue sheet space per person (around 40,000 attend each year).
+The event is a popular one though and sometimes so crowded that there are size limits on your blue sheet space per person (around 40,000 people attend each year).

-The best vantage point is on the Kanagawa side of the river near Futako Shinchi station where you will find all number of food stalls open from 3pm to 9pm or Futakotamagawa station on the other side.
-Tickets are available for priority seating from Loppi machines with details here (needs Google Translate).
-The lack of high-rise buildings nearby though means there are plenty of goof spots, so if you arrive a little late don’t worry.
-More details are available here but only in Japanese.
+The best vantage point is on the Kanagawa side of the river near Futako Shinchi Station, where you will find all manner of food stalls open from 3pm to 9pm, or Futakotamagawa Station on the other side.
+The lack of high-rise buildings nearby though means there are plenty of good spots, so if you arrive a little late don’t worry—you should still be able to see.

 Recommended hotels located nearby